Property Tax Protection Program

 All Other 5.07 4.30 3.60 1.44 3.90 3.87 9.35 7.25 8.45 10.71 15.46

 The trend of residential dominance continues when the market value of contested property is examined.
-Of the $79.77 billion in total protested property, $44.97 billion of it was for single family homes.
-This affirms the suburban nature of Fort Bend County, as the value of commercial property can sometimes supersede single family homes despite the number of appeals in homeowners’ favor.
-The value of homes appealed jumped 34.58% between 2022 and 2023.
-This was a noticeable increase after protested homes had stayed relatively the same since 2019.
+Of the $91.91 billion in total protested property, $50.04 billion of it was for single family homes.
+This affirms the suburban nature of the area, as the value of commercial property can sometimes supersede single family homes despite the number of appeals in homeowners’ favor.
+The value of homes appealed jumped 11.27% between 2023 and 2024.

 If they are not No. 1, commercial properties usually come in second for appealed value in Texas.
-Fort Bend County followed this to the letter, with commercial properties protesting $19.14 billion in value in 2023.
-Industrial and related businesses followed with $10.71 billion.
-Multi family homes, such as apartment buildings, nabbed $4.95 billion.
+Fort Bend followed this to the letter, with commercial properties protesting $20.49 billion in value in 2024.
+Industrial and related businesses followed with $15.46 billion.
+Multi family homes, such as apartment buildings, nabbed $5.92 billion.
 All of these categories have steadily grown over the past decade, with no major fluctuations.

 TERMS/ DISCLAIMER